 - 190g tomato paste

-- Spices: pepper, ground cloves, salt, vegetable stock, 1 teaspoon paprika, mild chilli, sugar all to desired quantities
+- Spices: pepper, pinch of ground cloves, salt, vegetable stock, 1 teaspoon sweet paprika, pinch of mild chili all to desired quantities

 - Fry the cubed beef until cooked through.
 Add the diced onions and cook till clear.